 Another short and easy trail is the route between Murren and Gimmelwald.
 While you can take a quick cable car between the two villages, the walk between the two is definitely worth the effort.

 You will enjoy the valley views from up above as you take in those waterfalls and surrounding mountains throughout the trail.
+This is truly one of the top things to do around Lauterbrunnen!

 Starting Point: Murren